ToniGar20/project1-DIW-DWEC/README.md

 ### Lowlights & Difficulties
 * **Not working with _textarea_ or _inputs_ at message writing box**: I've done it with a "\<div>" element, and it was a waste of time since I had to spend many hours with line break functionality.
 JS function "createTextNode" was deleting \<br> injected on .innerHTML, so I had to find another way.
 The way was to save the \<br> and send it at the end, before the message labels are already at the DOM.
-* **Permanent UpperCase Button**: now works well but was the main challenge since the JS is so modular.
+* **Permanent UpperCase Button**: works well but was the main challenge since the JS is so modular.
 Got to solve it with conditionals and variables for storing different status depending on a click, a double click or a non-click at the button.
 * **"px" as main CSS measure**: difficulties in applying relative measures.
 It has involved detailing all the key measures in the media query.

 ## 4. Deployment